-As a math educator who has spent much of my career looking at how we give multilingual learners access to grade-level content, I'm amazed at how often I use vocabulary with students and don't recognize that the word of the groups that had not begun their work and asked if they understood what they needed to do.
+As a math educator who has spent much of my career looking at how we give multilingual learners access to grade-level content, I'm amazed at how often I use vocabulary with students and don't recognize that the word

+Conversation with other teachers have led me to believe that I'm not the only one with this challenge.
+Recently, a colleague shared with me that she had been in a seventh-grade math class where students were working on balancing equations.
+The teacher commented to her, "Today they are struggling, and I'm not sure why.
+They had this yesterday."
+My colleague observed one of the groups that had not begun their work and asked if they understood what they needed to do.
 One of the students pointed to the words make up and said they didn't understand what it meant.
 My colleague asked them to define make up.
 One student said maquillaje or makeup in Spanish.
 Another replied, "My sister wears makeup" and made a facial expression showing he didn't know how this made any sense with their math lesson.
 A third student touched her face and modeled putting makeup on.
 None of these multilingual learners understood that they needed to make up or create their own mathematical example.